cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 `Median` is an agent that takes a list of all past call arrivals sorted by arrival location, and partitions it into *k* quantiles where *k* is the number of ambulances.
 The algorithm then selects the middle data point in each quantile as the locations to station the ambulances.

 `Stable` is an agent that only moves ambulances when responding to an incoming call and not in between calls.
-This means the policy π chosen by the agent for any given state *𝐗* will be $\\pi_h(X) = X$

 `SB PPO` is Proximal Policy Optimization.
 This agent comes from stable_baselines_3.
 When policy is updated, there is a parameter that “clips” each policy update so that action update does not go too far.